 It’s not that hard to develop habits like these, and they will significantly improve your relationship if you can start to implement them right away.

-Try out a few of these powerful secrets of happy couples and see how your relationship will improve in just one month.
+Try out a few of these powerful secrets of happy couples and see how your relationship will improve in a few weeks.
 You’ll agree the effort won’t seem like work when you find yourself smiling as you go home to see your partner!